Albaer33/Albaer33/README.md

 - 👋 Hi, I’m @Albaer33
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Python programming and web developing
+- 🌱 I’m a Jr. Full Stack Web Developer

 <!---
 Albaer33/Albaer33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.